The modular Association for Coaching, Accredited Advanced Diploma in Coaching

 includes coaching in particular forms of coaching: life/personal, performance, business,

 executive, stress management.
-Students will be required to complete and evidence a
+Learners will be required to complete and evidence a

 range of related independent study activities which can include attending AC Forums,